Master of Technology, 2002

 Georgia Division of Public Health,

-Mr. Rustin received his Master of Technology in Industrial Safety and Environmental Compliance from Georgia Southern in 2004 and is presently pursuing his Doctorate in Public Health at GSU.
+Mr. Rustin received his Master of Technology in Industrial Safety and Environmental Compliance from Georgia Southern in 2004 and is presently pursuing his Doctorate in Public Health at Georgia Southern University.
 Mr. Rustin’s primary responsibilities are the management of the State Environmental Health program and assisting the county health departments with implementation of the Environmental Health program for the entire state of Georgia.

 Mr. Rustin is a past President of the Georgia Public Health Association, Environmental Health Section.